luizbills/c2-behavior-observable-points/docs/documentation.md

 `string`

-The tag used in the last change. *Use it inside a  trigger "On value change"*.
+The tag used in the last change. **Don't use it outside a trigger "On value change"**.

 > Returns `""` (empty string) when the tag is not used in the action.